spacemeshos/testnet-guide/backup.md

 > We recommend saving the backup file to a USB drive and storing the drive in a safe place.

 > Sensitive wallet data is stored encrypted in your wallet file as a security measure.
-Your Spacemesh Coins held in the wallet are safe even if someone gains access to the file.
+Your Smesh held in the wallet are safe even if someone gains access to the file.
 That said, please take care and make sure that access to your wallet backup file is limited to you.
 For example, do not save a backup file on the cloud in a location that is publicly accessible.

 ---